aboyett/deis-workflow/src/applications/managing-app-lifecycle.md

 ## Rollback a Release

-Deis Workflow also supports rolling back go previous releases.
+Deis Workflow also supports rolling back to previous releases.
 If buggy code or an errant configuration change is pushed to your application, you may rollback to a previously known, good release.

 !!! note